2025 – 09 – 17 log from a full day

 on the way.

-head’s burial ground, like I was in the presence of someone great.
-I go back
+Sukekuni’s head’s burial ground, like I was in the presence of someone great.
+I

-and forth with my own history from the Army – a classic part of me still understands
+go back and forth with my own history from the Army – a classic part of me still

-the will to give everything for something you believe in, while a more recent
+understands the will to give everything for something you believe in, while a

-give back.
-Maybe So Sukekuni and his men could have waged a guerilla war from
+be willing to give back.
+Maybe So Sukekuni and his men could have waged a

 -Regardless, I felt the need to